Exercising your way to lower blood pressure is great for heart health! But What Is The Best Exercise For High Blood Pressure?

 - Stress is known as the silent killer, and physical activity slows down the release of stress hormones.

 You promote cell growth and organ function by increasing the blood flow throughout your body.
 Cardio causes your heart to pump faster and full force.
 Cardio exercise on a regular schedule makes your heart strong and lowers your resting heart rate when you’re relaxing.

-Aerobic exercises improves blood circulation and blood pressure flows more evenly and smoothly, and can help in reducing your blood pressure and hypertension.
+Aerobic exercises improve blood circulation and blood pressure flows more evenly and smoothly and can help in reducing your blood pressure and hypertension.

 Monitoring Your Blood Pressure At Home

-Monitoring pressure at home creates an accurate picture of your blood pressure during daily life, and allows you see if your lifestyle changes and/or medications are helping.
+Monitoring pressure at home creates an accurate picture of your blood pressure during daily life and allows you to see if your lifestyle changes and/or medications are helping.
 Having your own monitor could make you feel more in control of your own health, or have opposite effects.

 Some people find that home monitoring increases their anxiety and may even start obsessing and checking the readings too often.
-If you think’ll you will fit that category, don’t bother with it.
+If you think you will fit that category, don’t bother with it.

 Any physical activity that you can add to your life can help lower blood pressure.
 The benefits of aerobic exercise along with a healthy diet are substantial for your entire cardiovascular system and general health and worth your time and effort.